 He also delivered an impressive 5,493 speeches in his almost seven decades of duties, before stepping down in August 2017.

-The Queen has described Prince Philip as her ‘strength and stay’, but does now that he is retired, they’re not able to spend as much time together.
+The Queen has described Prince Philip as her 'strength and stay', but now that he is retired, they're not able to spend as much time together.

 Why don't the Queen and Prince Philip live together?

 They don't live together because the Queen needs to live in Buckingham Palace so that she can undertake her royal duties.